-If I become like the company I keep then my friends and family are becoming like me as much as I am becoming like them.
+If we become like the company we keep, then my friends and family are becoming like me as much as I am becoming like them.
 Shouldn’t I then want to become the best company possible?
 Am I not just as responsible for my behavior as they are for theirs?

 I’ve been working on becoming a better version of myself and I’ve had to come to terms with the fact that I’m not just doing it for my own sake but for the sake of the people I influence.
 I’ve also had to come to terms with who I am currently and this is one of the rare instances when “easier said” walks hand-in-hand with “done.”

 I’m sure I’m not alone when I say I spend a good deal of time putting myself down and nitpicking my flaws.
 So, when I set out to make a list of things I did not like about myself, the list flowed from my heart onto the page, free and true.

 I decided that if I wanted to figure out who I wanted to be I had to start with who I did not want to be.
 I had to start with who I was.
 I had to go to the ugly, messy, decrepit places inside me.
 The places I frequent often, but only briefly enough to peak inside, find what I am looking for and get out like a secret agent of the soul.

 This time I was going to have to take the risk to linger.

 A few weeks ago, I sat down and I lingered.
 I made a list of things I did not like about myself.
 The list looked like this:

 -I lie too much and lack personal integrity

 -I am uncomfortable with being uncomfortable and vulnerable

 -I avoid everything